xiaoYYF/ICASSP_2025_Signal-Processing-Grand-Challenge/README.md

 The testing process is also included in `run.py`.
 After training, the model will be evaluated on the test set, and the predictions will be saved.

 ### Logging and Checkpoints
-Logs: Training and validation logs will be saved in the directory and can be used for monitoring progress.

-Checkpoints: The model checkpoints will be saved periodically during training based on performance improvements.
-The following are the model checkpoints submitted with our current model:

-1. final_model_mixmse_mixiou_100_epoch_final_80.pth
-2. model_mixmse_mixiou_100_epoch_final_80.pth
-3. model_mixmse_mixiou_epoch_80.pth
+Checkpoints: We have uploaded the checkpoints used during the submission of our model.

-   These checkpoints correspond to the models used at the time of submission and can be used for further evaluation or fine-tuning.
+These checkpoints represent the model states at the time of submission and can be used for further evaluation or fine-tuning.